-Pain on the outer side of the foot is a common source of pain.
-In this article. we discuss the most common conditions that cause pain on the outer side of the foot, their symptoms, and how they are managed.
+Pain on the outer side of the foot is a very common source of foot pain.
+In this article, we discuss the most common conditions that cause pain on the foot’s outer side, their symptoms, and how they are managed.

 The 5th Metatarsal is also known as the baby toe.
-It sits on the foot’s outer side and can be injured when excess pressure or force is applied to it.
+It sits on the foot’s outer side and can be injured when excess pressure or force is applied.
 This is common in running or jumping activities but may occur from trauma such as a heavy object falling on it.
-When a small hairline fracture appears, this is known as a 5th Metatarsal Stress Fracture.
+If a small hairline fracture appears, this is known as a 5th Metatarsal Stress Fracture.

-5th Metatarsal Stress Fracture Symptoms include sharp pain on weight-bearing, swelling, and redness.
-There may be some bruising.
+5th Metatarsal Stress Fracture Symptoms include sharp pain on weight-bearing, swelling, redness, and there may be some bruising.
 It is typically painful to walk and tender to touch.
 It is diagnosed through an x-ray in the initial instance.
 In some cases, there can be 5th metatarsal pain with no fracture.
 In this instance, it is regarded as a bone stress response, and we still manage it similarly to fracture.

-Treatment involves a period in a boot, typically 4-6 weeks.
+Treatment involves a period in a Walker Boot, typically 4-6 weeks.
 This is followed by 4-6 weeks of Physical Therapy.

 Symptoms include pain and stiffness in the morning and pain with activity that may ease as the tendon warms up.

-It is often tender to touch and painful to do a heel raise and rotate the midfoot.
+It is often tender to touch the Cuboid bone and painful to do a heel raise or rotate the midfoot.
 It is an uncommon injury and, therefore, often misdiagnosed.

 Symptoms can self-resolve with relative rest.
 If this is not the case, seeing a Podiatrist, Physical Therapist or Osteopath is recommended.
 Treatment includes massage, manipulation, mobilisation, taping, and custom insoles.

-Between each toe and foot, a webspace holds the interdigital nerve.
-This causes pain and swelling of the nerve, commonly between the 3/4 metatarsals.
-Poor biomechanics, poorly fitted footwear and foot deformity can lead to compression of the interdigital nerve and forming Morton’s Neuroma.
+Poor biomechanics, poorly fitted footwear and foot deformity can lead to compression of the interdigital nerve and the formation of Morton’s Neuroma.

 Symptoms include burning-type pain, pins and needles, numbness, and the feeling of a pebble in one’s shoe when walking.
 You can diagnose Morton’s Neuroma through an ultrasound scan or an MRI.

 Treatment from a Podiatrist or root specialist Physical Therapist can include mobilisations, stretching, stability exercises, and custom insoles.
-If this fails, it may be necessary to have an ultrasound-guided steroid injection.
+If this fails, it may be necessary to have an ultrasound-guided steroid injection or surgery.

 This rare condition involves the coalition of two bones outside the foot.
-This is a normal congenital condition usually not noticed until the second generation or later in a person’s life.
+This normal congenital condition is usually not noticed until the second generation or later in a person’s life.

 It can cause pain and stiffness outside the foot, especially in sports or wearing unsupportive footwear.
 It may promote an abnormal gait pattern.